lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 The term outcome is used to mean the disease and it is the y or dependent variable commonly seen in statistical notation.

 The term exposure or predictor represents the variables that relate to or potentially influence the outcome in some way.
-These are the variables that we think may predict whether someone gets the disease, for example, with cigarette smoke and lung cancer.
+These are the variables that we think may predict whether someone gets the disease, for example, with cigarette smoking and lung cancer.

 ---